Jie-Fang/cudnn-frontend/samples/resnet_block/include/layers/models/resnet/README.md

 In the [original ResNet Paper](https://arxiv.org/abs/1512.03385?context=cs), a ResNet contains a stem block, a stack of building/bottleneck blocks, and a classifier block.
 A stem block contains a 7x7 convolution on the input, followed by a batch normalization, and followed by a maxpooling layer.
 Each bottleneck block contains 3, 3x3 convolutions followed by a batch normalization and a ReLu.
 There is also the residual path, with one flavor of the network containing a 1x1 convolution and the second being a direct connection from input to output.
 Finally, the classifier block is a fully connected layer that outputs probabilities for classes.

-This repo can be used to easilly build mixed-precision ResNets and networks using ResNet backbones by stacking these blocks with our API.
-There are currently 6 blocks implemented:
+This repo can be used to easilly build mixed-precision ResNets and networks using ResNet backbones by stacking these blocks with our API
-* Stem forward block, found in `cudnn_frontend_stem_forward_block.h`
 * Residual forward block, found in `cudnn_frontend_residual_forward_block.h`
-* Classifier forward block, found in `cudnn_frontend_classifier_forward_block.h`
-* Stem backward block, found in `cudnn_frontend_stem_backward_block.h`
-* Residual backward block, found in `cudnn_frontend_residual_backward_block.h`
-* Classifier backward block, found in `cudnn_frontend_classifier_backward_block.h`

 Note that we've separated the forward pass and backward for encapsulation and readibilty.
 However, both types of blocks communicate to each other via a shared `Block Params` object and a `Block Device Pointer Store` object.
 These objects house the parameters for the block and the GPU device pointers for outputs.
+Backward blocks will be part of future cudnn_frontend release.

 ## Parent block: `IBlock`
 All of these blocks inherit from a parent block called `IBlock` found in `layers/common/include/cudnn_frontend_layer_interface.h`.
 In the future, we may want to create different types of blocks for different networks, so a parent block is created. `IBlock` contains methods such as `buildOperationGraph()`, `execute()`, etc. for children blocks to implement.
 We handle operation graph building and execution internally, so you as the user will not have to worry about that.

-## Blocks using backend API vs legacy API
-Due to some internal cuDNN limitations, some operations are not supported in the block with the current backend/graph API.
-This is primarily seen in the backward blocks, where operations like pooling backward and batch normalization backward isn't fully supported yet in the backend API.
-Thus, we've opted to use the legacy API until these operations are supported in the current backend API.
-Once we get support for these operations, we will create blocks that are fully supported in the backend API, but we will also keep the legacy API blocks for legacy reasons.
-These blocks can be found in the header files with the suffix `_with_legacy` at the end (e.g. `cudnn_frontend_stem_backward_block_with_legacy.h`).
-The implementation and functionality are the same between legacy and backend API blocks, it is just that one block uses a different internal API.
-The user side code will remain very similar.

 ## IMPORTANT
 You should look at the samples in `resnet_sample.cpp` alongside `resnet_test_list.cpp` to see sample usage of these blocks!